justiceo/spectest/README.md

-# Fest - Fast Declarative API Testing
+# Fest
+## A fetch-inpsired declarative API testing frameowork

-This project is a small Node.js CLI written in TypeScript for running end-to-end API tests.
+This is a framework for running end-to-end API tests in a declarative way.

 ## Development